-Just what are the best shoes to wear at Disney World?
+Just what are the best shoes for Disney World?
 After three trips I have learned what footwear is more comfortable, and what to avoid on your feet.
-A typical day at Disney can see you walking in excess of 20,000 steps, especially in a large park such as Magic Kingdom.
+A typical day at Disney World can see you walking in excess of 20,000 steps, especially in a large park such as Magic Kingdom.
 There is nothing worse than having the wrong footwear on and being uncomfortable, so here are some options on what to wear on your feet at Walt Disney World.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*